 The IHR are a binding agreement under international law, and as such provide a framework for national legislation and responsible national and international action.
 But like all international law and treaties, there is no enforcement mechanism.
-Under the IHR, countries are required to strengthen eight core capacities in public health that are deemed necessary for rapid detection of and response to a disease outbreak.
+Under the IHR, countries are required to strengthen the core capacities in public health that are deemed necessary for rapid detection of and response to a disease outbreak.
 Each year countries are required to do a selfassessment of their core public health capacity, and to report the outcome of their assessment to the WHO.

 However, there is no sanction for non-reporting, and many countries do not report.
 As part of the IHR (2005) Monitoring and Evaluation Framework, the Joint External Evaluation (JEE) was developed as a mechanism where a country’s core capacity in public health is assessed by a group of international experts.
 All countries may request such an evaluation through the WHO on a voluntary basis.
 The tool was made available in 2016 and to date, over 79 countries have done so.

 For this, the Director General can ask for a recommendation from an emergency committee set up under the auspices of the IHR, and/or from other experts from around the world.
 If the Director General decides that the event is a PHEIC, the WHO must provide emergency recommendations aimed at curbing international spread, and review those recommendations every three months until the PHEIC has been declared over.

 After the Ebola outbreak in West Africa, an external review of the revised IHR was conducted, and a second review was conducted during the COVID-19 pandemic.
 Recommendations from that review are now being considered by the World Health Assembly of the WHO.